 A. Your graduation certificate will expire on your re-assessment date.
 Therapy teams who have not been re-assessed at their due time may be removed from our referral database.
-We will be making it as manageable as possible to sit these re-assessments both financially and in terms of convenience, which is why they are available at our Group Training and Supervision days.
+We will be making it as manageable as possible to sit these re-assessments both financially and in terms of convenience, which is why they are available at our Group Training and reassessment days.
 We will also do our best to make arrangements for our interstate attendees.

 Q. Can I attend Group Training and Supervision without having attended the 5&6-day courses?

 A. No, these days are reserved for TDA graduates (graduates of other similar training companies may be able to re-assess with us, please email us at email@example.com to find out.

 Q. Can I book individual supervision/ training without having attended the 5/6-day course?